The Tapping Evidence Base

 What we see outside the studies

-45tapping sessions for cancer & serious illness in the app — sessions supporting the body through illness and diagnosis
+28 Tapping sessions for cancer & serious illness in the app — sessions for cancer, chronic illness, and the emotional weight of a diagnosis

 The studies